Chris-hughes10/pytorch-accelerated/README.md

 have made an enormous impact on both this library and the machine learning community, and their influence can not be stated enough!

-`pytorch-accelerate` has taken only inspiration from these tools, and all of the functionality contained has been implemented from scratch in a way that benefits this library.
+`pytorch-accelerated` has taken only inspiration from these tools, and all of the functionality contained has been implemented from scratch in a way that benefits this library.
 The only exceptions to this are some of the scripts in the [examples](https://github.com/Chris-hughes10/pytorch-accelerated/tree/main/examples) folder in which existing resources were taken and modified in order to showcase the features of `pytorch-accelerated`;